-The University of Texas at Dallas, SU 22 PO Box 830688 Richardson, Texas 75083-0688 (972) 883-2098 (voice or TTY) disabilityservice@utdallas.edu
+The University of Texas at Dallas, PO Box 830688 SU 22 Richardson, Texas 75083-0688 / (972) 883-2098 disabilityservice@utdallas.edu

 If you anticipate issues related to the format or requirements of this course, please meet with the Coordinator of Disability Services.
 The Coordinator is available to discuss ways to ensure your full participation in the course.
 If you determine that formal, disability-related accommodations are necessary, it is very important that you be registered with Disability Services to notify them of your eligibility for reasonable accommodations.
 Disability Services can then plan how best to coordinate your accommodations.
 It is the student's responsibility to notify his or her professors of the need for such an accommodation.
 Disability Services provides students with letters to present to faculty members to verify that the student has a disability and needs accommodations.
-Individuals requiring special accommodation should contact the professor after class or during office hours.
+Individuals requiring special accommodation should contact the professor during office hours.